micmejia/bible-dump/NKJV/Acts/Acts 23.md

 And when the governor had read _it,_ he asked what province he was from.
 And when he understood that _he was_ from Cilicia,

 ###### 35
 he said, "I will hear you when your accusers also have come."
-And he commanded him to be kept in Herod's [^e]Praetorium.
+And he commanded him to be kept in Herod's Praetorium.